 TRAFFIC SAFETY AND ROAD CONDITIONS: While in New Zealand, you may encounter road conditions that differ significantly from those in the United States.
 All traffic travels on the left in New Zealand, and you should exercise extra caution if you are accustomed to driving on the right.
 Driving on the wrong side of the road is a leading cause of serious injury and death for U.S. tourists.
 Proceed carefully through intersections.
 Traffic circles are common throughout New Zealand.
 When approaching a traffic circle, always yield to traffic coming from the right--noting that traffic already in the circle has the right-of-way--and merge to the left into the circle.
 Right turns on a red traffic signal are not permitted.

 Renting a car or a camper is a popular way to enjoy New Zealand's natural beauty, but if you are unfamiliar with local conditions, you should be extremely careful.
 New Zealand has only 100 miles of multi-lane divided motorways.
 Most intercity travel is on narrow, two-lane roads.
 While these roads are in good condition, New Zealand's rugged terrain means motorists often encounter sharper curves and steeper grades than those found on the U.S. Interstate Highway System.
 Make sure to follow the posted speed limit signs.
+The speed limits are much lower than they are in the United States.
 You should also use caution to avoid animals when driving in rural areas.
 Please note that there is very limited cell phone coverage on large portions of scenic highway in the South Island, which is remote and has little traffic.

 Make sure to look carefully in all directions before crossing a street or roadway, and always use crosswalks.
 Pedestrians do not have the right of way except in crosswalks.
 New Zealand law requires that cars stop for pedestrians who are in a crosswalk and that cars stop at least two meters (approximately 6 feet) from a crosswalk that is in use.

 Please refer to our Road Safety page for more information.
-We also suggest that you visit the New Zealand national tourist office and the Land Transport Safety Authority website for specific information concerning the operation and rental of motor vehicles, as well as driving and licensing information for new residents and visitors.
+Also, we suggest that you visit the website of the country’s New Zealand national tourist office and the Land Transport Safety Authority website.

 AVIATION SAFETY OVERSIGHT: The U.S. Federal Aviation Administration (FAA) has assessed the government of New Zealand’s Civil Aviation Authority as being in compliance with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of New Zealand's air carrier operations.
 Further information may be found on the FAA’s safety assessment page.